Amazon's new Echo Look will judge your outfits

 Related: Killing the immortal: Why scientists are debating the life span of robots

 But Amazon (AMZN, Tech30) didn't share many details about the computers, or the humans, powering Echo Look.
 The company would not say whom its fashion specialists are, and whether they judge individuals directly or simply tell software what looks good.
-Amazon also didn't immediately respond to questions about whether or how its algorithm was trained on a diverse set of body shapes and skin tones.
+Amazon said the software was trained on a diverse set of individuals with different body types and skin tone, but did not elaborate further.

 Amazon is reluctant to explain the technical details behind its automated outfit judge, but its launch raises interesting questions about both fashion and how much artificial intelligence will impact our personal decision-making.
 Fashion is very personal; it's self-expression, it's comfort.
 It's very rarely ones and zeroes.